 Avoid Potentially Harmful Actions

 There are other potentially harmful actions that can seem innocent enough.
-A Springfield criminal defense attorney will recommend avoiding destroying potential evidence the accused believes could be used against them, consenting to any tests requested by the police, and having any contact with the victim or witnesses.
+An experienced criminal defense attorney will recommend avoiding destroying potential evidence the accused believes could be used against them, consenting to any tests requested by the police, and having any contact with the victim or witnesses.
 Destroying evidence can seem like an admission of guilt, and having contact with the victim or witnesses can end up making the whole situation a lot worse.
 On top of that, consenting to any tests or searches can lead police to finding information that can be used against the accused in court, even if they did not commit the crime.

 Gather Any Evidence or Witness Contact Information